dgwyer/ml-resources/README.md

 # Machine Learning Resources
-This is a comprehensive list of machine learning resources.
+This is a comprehensive list of machine learning and deep learning resources.
 Resources cover the theory and implementation of LLM and image diffusion models.
 If you'd like to contribute a resource then please open a new [issue](https://github.com/dgwyer/ml-resources/issues/new) or submit a [PR](https://github.com/dgwyer/ml-resources/pulls).

 ## Work In Progress
 This is a very new list of ML resources so the structure may change around while we figure out the best way to organize the resources.
 By all means [let me know](https://github.com/dgwyer/ml-resources/issues/new) what you think and how it can be improved!